-GI disorders had the highest reported incidence of adverse reactions for patients receiving diclofenac sodium and misoprostol.
-These events were generally minor, but led to discontinuation of therapy in 9% of patients on diclofenac sodium and misoprostol and 5% of patients on diclofenac sodium.
+GI disorders had the highest reported incidence of adverse reactions for patients receiving diclofenac sodium and misoprostol delayed-release tablets.
+These events were generally minor, but led to discontinuation of therapy in 9% of patients on diclofenac sodium and misoprostol delayed-release tablets and 5% of patients on diclofenac sodium.
 For GI ulcer rates, [see Clinical Studies (14)].

-GI disorder Diclofenac Sodium and Misoprostol Diclofenac Sodium
+GI disorder Diclofenac Sodium and Misoprostol Delayed-Release Tablets Diclofenac Sodium

 Abdominal pain 21% 15%

 Diarrhea 19% 11%

 Dyspepsia 14% 11%

 Nausea 11% 6%

 Flatulence 9% 4%

-Diclofenac sodium and misoprostol can cause more abdominal pain, diarrhea, and other GI symptoms than diclofenac alone.
+Diclofenac sodium and misoprostol delayed-release tablets can cause more abdominal pain, diarrhea, and other GI symptoms than diclofenac alone.

 Diarrhea and abdominal pain developed early in the course of therapy, and were usually self-limited (resolved after 2 to 7 days).
 Rare instances of profound diarrhea leading to severe dehydration have been reported in patients receiving misoprostol.
-Patients with an underlying condition such as inflammatory bowel disease, or those in whom dehydration, were it to occur, would be dangerous, should be monitored carefully if diclofenac sodium and misoprostol is prescribed.
-The incidence of diarrhea can be minimized by administering diclofenac sodium and misoprostol with food and by avoiding co-administration with magnesium-containing antacids.
+Patients with an underlying condition such as inflammatory bowel disease, or those in whom dehydration, were it to occur, would be dangerous, should be monitored carefully if diclofenac sodium and misoprostol delayed-release tablets are prescribed.
+The incidence of diarrhea can be minimized by administering diclofenac sodium and misoprostol delayed-release tablets with food and by avoiding co-administration with magnesium-containing antacids.